-A growing list of independent Australian fragrance brands
+A list of independent Australian and New Zealand fragrance brands we love

 Your guide to the best local perfumes.

 I don’t think I’m alone in feeling smug when someone tells me that I smell good.
-This smugness is particularly heightened if I’m asked by a stranger what perfume I’m wearing (probably By The Fireplace by Maison Margiela, yes I am a basic bitch).
+This smugness is particularly heightened if I’m asked by a stranger what perfume I’m wearing (probably By The Fireplace by Maison Margiela, at the risk of sounding basic).

 We like nosy people.
 Don’t be shy, head to our Beauty section for more.